Is there a case for limiting director length of service?

 - Long-serving directors protect the culture of the business.
 Changing the board’s composition more regularly can destabilise both company and management.

-The case for limiting the length of director service
+The case for limiting board of director service

 There is also a wide range of strong counterarguments.
 Here are some examples.